Starlink Mini for Business in Canada: Price, Plans, Vehicles & Backup Use

 100GB data cap on the budget plan: If you choose the $70/month plan, you get 100GB of priority data.
 For business use with video calls and file transfers, the Unlimited plan at $189/month is almost always worth it.

-No SLA or uptime guarantee: Starlink doesn’t offer service level agreements for Roam plans.
-If you need guaranteed uptime with financial penalties for outages, you’ll need Starlink’s enterprise/Priority offerings, which are significantly more expensive (starting at ~$165 CAD/month for Local Priority with 50GB).
-See our Starlink Business guide for details on Priority plans.
+No SLA or uptime guarantee: Starlink does not offer service level agreements for Roam plans.
+If you need guaranteed uptime with financial penalties for outages, you will need Starlink’s enterprise/Priority offerings or a dedicated business connection.
+See our Starlink Business guide for details on Priority plans, and use our business internet outage planning guide if your company needs a backup plan for payment systems, phones, cloud tools, or security cameras.

 Cold weather startup: In extreme cold (-30C and below), the Mini may take longer to boot up.
 The built in heater helps, but plan for a few extra minutes in winter.